Will Persil Powergems leave your laundry spotless? – Which? News

 Flashy new washing technology doesn’t come cheap.
 A pack of Powergems with enough flakes for 12 washes will set you back £5, a 19 wash pack is £8 and a 30 wash pack costs £11.

-You might be tempted to opt for the middle option, but we found it’s actually the worst value when you pay full price.
+You might be tempted to opt for the mid-sized pack, but we found it’s actually the worst value when you pay full price.
 It costs 42.1p per load, compared to 36.6p for the largest pack and 41.6p for the smallest pack.

-However, the 19-wash pack is currently on offer for £4 across supermarkets including Waitrose, Asda and Morrisons, making it 21.1p per wash.* Over a year, the difference in cost can really add up – so it’s worth shopping around to get the best deal if you’re keen to try them out at home.
+However, the 19-wash pack is currently on offer for £4 across supermarkets including Waitrose, Asda and Morrisons, making it a much more appealing 21.1p per wash.* Over a year, the difference in cost can really add up – so it’s worth shopping around to get the best deal if you’re keen to try the Powergems out.

-We’ll be testing Persil Powergems fully in Autumn 2017.
+We’ll be testing Persil Powergems fully in Autumn 2017 alongside other popular washing powders.
 In the meantime, we’ve found some cheap Best Buy laundry detergents which clean brilliantly for less than 20p per wash.
 Check our full laundry detergent results for reviews of liquid, gel, capsule and powder detergents to see how much you could save.

 *Prices gathered from mysupermarket.com on 15 August 2017.